dendroenydris/entity-resolution-pipeline/README.md

 In the final stage, we were hands-on PySparkf ramework to implement our pipeline .
 We also evaluate the scalability of the module through comprehensive testing.

-**Motivation:** Our pipeline compares two datasets to group together related papers based on information like paper ID, title, author names, and publication venue.
-This process ensures we have a clean and accurate dataset, making it easier to study scholarly publications effectively.

 ### Quick Overview and User Instruction

 <details>